Mental health training for schools

 Mental health training is essential for everyone working in a school as it encourages people to talk more freely about mental health, reduces stigma and creates a positive culture.

-Our courses can be developed and made accessible to those in a non-specialist mental health role at the school, for example pupils, parents and carers, teachers, volunteers, governors, managers, facilities and catering staff, etc.
+Our training can be developed and made accessible to those in a non-specialist mental health role at the school, for example parents and carers, teachers, volunteers, governors, managers, facilities and catering staff, etc.

 When inviting attendees to a talk or training session, it’s important to ensure that the topic is relevant to all the participants and their roles so that they remain engaged and derive clear benefits from the training.